Distressed and Alone

 David ran to a cave he knew…and hid.

-Psalms 142:4 “I looked on my right hand, and behold, but there was no man that would know me: refuge failed me; know man cared for my soul.”
+Psalms 142:4 “I looked on my right hand, and behold, but there was no man that would know me: refuge failed me; no man cared for my soul.”

 Jonathan, his best friend, encouraged him….but refused to join in his trouble.
 (1 Samuel 20:42)